401 & Buffer Permitting Unit

 Can I use the online soil survey maps to determine if a stream is subject?

 The most recent published version of the NRCS soil survey maps is the acceptable version to be used for applicability to the riparian buffer rules.
-Buffer clarification memo #2007-008 clarifies this in more detail.
+Buffer Clarification Memo # 2007-0008 and the Interpretive Ruling on NRCS Soils Survey Map clarify this in more detail.

 Diffuse flow refers to overland water flow that is spread out over the landscape, rather than concentrated in a defined channel or pipe.